LEARNAcademy/jumpstart-teaching-assistant-resources/README.md

 # Action Items

 ### Read through the [TA Handbook](https://docs.google.com/document/d/1yR8Y3PKb84WS6AJWSodXAHF1xCDWxLJFp9KSoI4xiJU/edit?usp=sharing).
 This handbook sets out the goals and expectations for the weekend.
 It is essential that each member of the JumpStart! volunteer team be familiar  with the handbook.
-    Please give this thread a "green check mark" emoji when you have accomplished this.
+    Please give the slack message that this repo was linked from a "green check mark" emoji when you have accomplished this.

 ### Double check you are a member of the revelant "Student-jumpstart" slack channel and respond with a "hello" post to said relevant student channel.
     ie. JumpStart!
 August => #jumpstart-students-august